bcrowell/karl/README.md

 but I haven't tried.
 It requires the scipy and numpy libraries, which can be installed on a debian system by doing `apt-get install python-scipy3 python-numpy3`.

-## Lack of test coverage

-Test era transitions, coded but not yet tested.

 ## Bugs/to do

 Gracefully handle the case where a geodesic is terminating.